Policy & Engagement (Admin Core)

 Please consider joining the Rapid Response Network.
 There are no costs associated with participation and you will receive updates regarding related policies and opportunities to share your expertise with policymakers.
 This network may also support scholarly networking, professional development (e.g., writing for non-academic audiences), and documentable scholarly impact.
 To learn more, please review our information for Participating Researchers.
 To join, please complete our member registration form, which asks about your areas of expertise so that we may minimize future communications to those that are relevant to you.
 Interested members can contact Taylor Scott with questions or for further information.

-If you are interested in becoming an affiliate of the Solutions Network, please contact Yo Jackson, Ph.D, ABPP at yjackson@psu.edu.
+If you are interested in becoming a learning more about or collaborating with this work, please contact Yo Jackson, Ph.D, ABPP at yjackson@psu.edu.